Nursery admissions 2025-26

-Coordination of admission to nursery in September 2025
+3. Coordination of admission to Nursery in September 2026

-The co-ordination of nursery admissions is with the purpose of a central system that demonstrates a fair and transparent admissions process, enabling children to access their statutory entitlement of 15 hours of educational provision and identifying those children who are without a nursery place.
+The co-ordination of nursery admissions provides a fair and transparent admissions process, enabling children to access their statutory entitlement of 15 hours of educational provision.

 The Starting Nursery in Tower Hamlets booklet contains all the information you need on applying, including a step by step guide to making your online application.